La leyenda de la Llorona: Plot

 Meanwhile, at Isla de las Muñecas (Doll's Island), Andres is tangled in vines.
 After a lot of screaming, he is rescued from the puppets by Alebrije, who was all covered in green slime after falling in the lake and mistaken for a monster.
 Andres and Alebrije free an old man from a cursed hand puppet named Pecas, who was animated by the tears of La Llorona, who had previously cried at the creek and had been forcing the old man to make puppets for her.
 The old man thanks them and tells them where to find La Llorona.

 Leo San Juan asks Teodora to help him seek La Llorona and distract her while he looks for the old church where Yoltzin's kids were buried.
 Leo goes into a sunken church, and inside he finds Kika and other kids sleeping.
 He sees that La Llorona has been taking care of them and that they were unharmed.
 He runs deep down in the church until he finds the church's crypt and searches for Ollin and Tonatiuh's graves.
 He finds a broken part of the kids' graves when he's looking for his dropped necklace (with a picture of his deceased mother inside) and puts it back into the grave, fixing it.
 Kika angers La Llorona, telling her to let the other kids go, and she almost has her soul taken by La Llorona but Leo saves her.
 La Llorona grabs Leo and starts taking his soul, causing him to pass out, then captures his friends by animating vines that had overtaken the sunken church.
 When she is about to hurt them, Leo calls out to her and shows her child's name in the grave.
 When La Llorona sees their names, she begins to see the unconscious Leo and Kika as her children, dead.
 Overcome with guilt, she collapses to her knees and cries.
 However, all the tombstones begin to glow and Ollin and Tonatiuh appear.
 She is reunited with her kids and thanks Leo for his help.
 Leo sees his mother one last time while he is unconscious.
 Soon, all of them (except Leo) depart from the living world and go to the world of the dead.
 Other kidnapped children wake up including Beto.
 Back in the village Leo and his friends say farewell to the villagers, then get ready to go back to their hometown when Padre Godofredo's ghost appears and urges them to help another town in distress.
 He explains that Xochitl, a friend of theirs, who had also helped them before, was taken captive by mummies in Guanajuato.
-They then sail off to Guanajuato in order to kill her.
+They then sail off to Guanajuato in order to save her.